vdbrink/vdbrink.github.io/esphome/orcon_mechanic_ventilation.md

   * It can be that the orcon is started manually with the normal remote.
 Then it doesn't match all the previous criteria, but you still want to run it for some other reason.
 * Is the VOC level in the toilet low enough?
 (Not in my setup)
 * Is the CO2 level low enough?
 (Not in my setup)
-* Is the Orcon still activate?
+* Is the Orcon still activated?
-  * If also the last check match it can be shut down.
+  * If also the last check match, it can be shut down.

 #### The Node-RED flow
 This is the corresponding flow in Node-RED.